b0yke-v1lano/b0yke-v1lano/README.md

 - 👋 Hi, welcome to my page
-- 🧑‍💻 I’m interested in Web Programming, Mobile App Development
+- 🧑‍💻 I’m interested in Web Programming, Mobile App Development and also Artificial Intelligent
 - 🌱 I’m currently learning Programming from Dicoding Indonesia